Flamand10/FakeNewsProject/README.md

 'pip install pandas nltk'

 ---

+# Part 3: Advanced Model
+## Code for the advanced model
+Look at the code in the jupiter notebook file `Part4Evaluation.ipynb` In the file we run the code for part 4.
+No code had to be ran in part 3.

+# Part 4: Evaluation

+## Requirements
+Make sure to do all previous steps for running the code for all parts up until part 4.
+Have the required file in the ssame directory as the code file.

 ## Result from `Part4Evaluation.ipynb`:
 This notebook evaluates the performance of an SVM + TF-IDF model on three different test sets: